Salitre97/dplock/README.md

 3. Code is one-time use only.
 4. ***Admin is to provide the one time code.***

-WiFi: will only be used to access content
+Bluetooth:
 -
-1. ESP32 will connect with the web application through WiFi.
+1. Will be used to talk to ESP32 and access data such as: container status, battery life.
-2. list of devices will be shown on web application, where user can select device needed.
+3. list of devices will be shown on web application, where user can select device needed.

 Security:
 -
-1. Each device (ESP32) will have their own api key registered in database.
-2. When a new device added api key is stored in database.
-3. ***Only admin can see api key***
-4.